tawhid-k/Plavio/README.md

 # Plavio - Course Scheduling Application

 ## Project Overview
-SchedulingWizard is a Windows Forms application written in C# that helps manage and generate course schedules.
+Plavio is a Windows Forms application written in C# that helps manage and generate course schedules.
 The application appears to be designed for educational institutions to handle course scheduling and user management.

 ### Key Features
 - User authentication system with admin and regular user roles